luhem7/dotfiles/arch_linux/0_init_install.md

 Following the same guide from above:

 **Time, Localization, Hostname**
-I followed the guide verbatim
+I followed the guide verbatim.

 ### Preparing the kernel and boot-loader
 For this, I had to go back to [the 2.5 Configuring mkinitcpio section of the encryption setup guide](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition)